leaselabsco/test-engineer/README.md

   - curl -G -d "" "http://gamelibrary.com:3000/v1/games"

 ### 2) Create an external app called "mygames"
-  - Allow this app to retrieve a list of games and categories
+  - Allow this external app to retrieve a list of games and categories from the base app
   - On the home page of mygames (http://mygames.com:3001), have it show a list of all category names.
 These will all be links that direct to their list of games.

 ### 3) Getting, Updating, Deleting on "mygames"